ppy/osu-wiki/wiki/Tournaments/GBC/GBC_2022_Autumn/en.md

 ### Changes from last tournament

-1. Qualifier stage added, for determining captain role, result will be used in Drafting phase.
+1. Qualifier stage added, for determining captain role, result will be used in drafting phase.
-2. There will be some players been eliminated in qualifier and Drafting phase.
+2. There will be some players been eliminated in qualifier and drafting phase.
 3. Regular stage have 4 rounds, used to be 3. only teams with 2-1 or 1-2 record will participate round 4.
 4. Player can't be banned in a match until he has finished a game in this match.
 5. The team that picks beatmaps first cannot ban players during the first 2 rounds.